savagerose/truenas-pushover-adapter/README.md

-# TrueNas Gotify Adapter
+# TrueNas Pushover Adapter

-TrueNas does not natively provide a way to send alerts and notifications to a Gotify server.
-This repo 'abuses' the TrueNas Slack alert integration and provides a fake slack webhook endpoint to forward alerts to a Gotify server.
+Adaptation of ZTube's [TrueNas Gotify Adapter](https://github.com/ZTube/truenas-gotify-adapter).
+TrueNas does not natively provide a way to send alerts and notifications to Pushover.
+This repo uses the TrueNas Slack alert integration and provides a fake slack webhook endpoint to forward alerts to a Pushover server.

 Note that Slack is not required at all for this integration to work.

 ## Installation
 1. Apps -> Discover Apps -> Custom App
-    - Enter an Application Name, e.g. "truenas-gotify"
+    - Enter an Application Name, e.g. "truenas-pushover"
-    - _Image Repository_: ghcr.io/ztube/truenas-gotify-adapter
+    - _Image Repository_: ghcr.io/ztube/truenas-pushover-adapter
     - _Image Tag_: main
     - Environment Variables:
-        - _Name_: GOTIFY\_URL
+        - _Name_: APPLICATION\_TOKEN
-        - _Value_: [your gotify url] e.g.https://gotify.example.com/
+        - _Value_: [your pushover application token] e.g. F32ijd932hD2
-        - _Name_: GOTIFY\_TOKEN
+        - _Name_: USER\_KEY
-        - _Value_: [your gotify app token] e.g. cGVla2Fib29v
+        - _Value_: [your pushover user key] e.g. cGVla2Fib29v

     - Network Configuration:
         - Check _"Host Network"_